 The District participates in a variety of community events throughout the year.
 An educational and engaging booth is set up that includes live mosquito and mosquitofish displays, a bug box, a repellent display, free individual repellent packets and a variety of message reinforcement items.
 Staff is available to answer questions on District activities and to promote our various services.
-In 2013, we participated in 34 community events reaching almost 28,000 people.
+In 2014 we participated in 30 community events reaching close to 30,000 people.